mataarguedas/mataarguedas/README.md

-- 👋 Hi, I’m @mataarguedas, born in 03/19/00.
+- 👋 Hi, I’m Emmanuel.
--  Interested in mobile and web dev.
+- 2nd year Computer Engineering Student.
--  currently omw to code in java and react.
+- Currently studying java and react on my own.
--  I’m looking to collaborate w/ everyone.
+- Enthusiast on learning how to build high quality software.

 <!---
 mataarguedas/mataarguedas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.